kstough00/EZ-Manager/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+EZManager README:

-* Ruby version
+* Ruby version =* 2.6.1

-* System dependencies
+* System dependencies => make sure to have Rails installed on your machine and it is connected to the internet

-* Configuration
+* Configuration => Open a new terminal and run: 'bundle install'

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite 1.
+Run 'Rails s' to start your local server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+                            2. Open a new browser and navigate to 'localhost:3000'

+* Services - Signup or Login with Github